Top 10 eCommerce Website Mistakes You Must Fix Right Now

 According to the latest statistics, more than half of American consumers prefer to shop online.
 Ninety percent of Americans who have Internet access have made at least one online purchase, with nearly 80% of American consumers making online purchases during the past month.

-The growth in online sales approaches 25% per year, but almost half of all American small businesses do not have websites, much less eCommerce platforms.
+The growth in online sales approaches 25% per year, but almost half of all American small businesses do not have websites, much fewer eCommerce platforms.

 Building a successful business is never easy, but launching an online store can be double the trouble.
 Unfortunately, moving beyond the infamous "if you build it they will come" mentality is only the first step.
 There's still a dozen of perilous traps in front of you, so keep your eyes open and tread carefully.

 Table of contents

 - There is no blog on the website

 - There is no proper about or contact page

 Here's one game-changing stat to begin with: by the end of this year, the number of mobile shoppers will finally surpass the number of those who pay for their products and services via personal computers.
 The good news is, there's still some time to make your online store enticing and convenient for both.

 With the number of multi-channel shoppers being on the rise as well, eCommerce sites that are not optimized for different devices will soon start facing a dizzying surge in cart abandonment rates.
 Even if yours don't, you'll still be missing out on major opportunities for faster conversions and increased growth.